brettChapman/multivis/README.md

 	- [methods](https://github.com/brettChapman/multivis/blob/master/multivis/plotNetwork.py#L47-L211)
 		- [set_params] : Set parameters
 			- [imageFileName] : The image file name to save to (default: 'networkPlot.jpg')
-			- [edgeLabels] : Setting to 'True' labels all edges with the similarity score (default: True)
+			- [edgeLabels] : Setting to 'True' labels all edges with the score/similarity value (default: True)
 			- [saveImage] : Setting to 'True' will save the image to file (default: True)
 			- [layout] : Set the NetworkX layout type ('circular', 'kamada_kawai', 'random', 'spring', 'spectral') (default: 'spring')
 			- [dpi] : The number of Dots Per Inch (DPI) for the image (default: 200)